 to God.

-I agree with your observation that the entire nation of "Israel,
+I agree that the entire nation of "Israel,

 if they were faithful, would officially represent Jehovah to the other nations

 of the earth."
-Had the nation of Israel
+If the nation of Israel

-proved faithful, it would have been they, as natural Jews, who would have been
+had proved faithful, it would have been them, as natural Jews, who would have

 substituting for Christ," taking the